Ergonomic Key Remappings

 Another modifier mod is Sticky Shift.
 With this mod, which is available out-of-the-box in many OSes, you can tap a Shift (or Ctrl) key and then another key to released a shifted (or control) character.
 It's used by some of the fastest typists because with a chording Shift there's a higher risk of getting DOuble CApitals at high speeds.
 I find it quite pleasant to use.
-PKL[eD] supports setting one or more modifiers as sticky.
+EPKL supports setting one or more modifiers as sticky.

 As shortly mentioned above, Dual-function keys is another interesting possibility.
-I've implemented it for TMK/QMK and PKL[eD]users for now, but may find its way into PKL[eD] eventually.
+I've implemented it for TMK/QMK and EPKL.
 The idea is that a tap produces one key press, typically a letter, but holding down the key makes it a modifier instead.
 This may be a little confusing but also quite useful!
 Keys like Enter and Esc that don't need to be repeated are best for this, since the tapped key won't be able to repeat this way.

 Last edited by DreymaR (05-Mar-2019 09:25:30)